jon-wade/oriServer/README.md

 `go` must be installed, version 1.13.x, to run unit tests.
 For installation details, please see here: https://golang.org/doc/install

+## Installation
+ 1. Clone the repo with `git clone https://github.com/jon-wade/oriServer.git`
+ 2. `cd oriServer` to change directories to the newly cloned repo
+ 3. `go mod download` to install the dependencies

+It is now possible to run the unit tests directly as per the testing section below.

 ### Spin-Up
 #### Development
 `ORI_PORT=50051 docker-compose -f docker-compose.dev.yml up` to spin up the application on `localhost:50051`, with a watcher application to build and recompile on file changes.
+This will either pull or build the base image on first use.
 #### Production
 `ORI_PORT=50051 docker-compose up` to spin up the application on `localhost:50051` without file watching etc.